 Incident Command is established.
 Notify Central Dispatch of the situation.
 Notify Ward County Emergency Management of the situation.
 Assign an individual to record all events.
 Assign units to assess damages.
 Assess critical resources.
-If disaster meets the criteria, notify City leaders to open the Emergency Operations Center.
-Complete all required ICS forms (located in the community's Incident Action Plan) and ensure copies are made and sent to the Ward County Emergency Management Office.
-Fax 701-857-6564 Assign all requested personnel, equipment, and other resources upon arrival.
-Continue to keep track and account for all personnel, equipment, and other resources.
+If disaster meets the criteria, notify City leaders to open the Emergency Op erations Center.
+Complete all required ICS forms (located in the community's Incident Acti ensure copies are made and sent to the Ward County Emergency Managem ent Office.
+Fax 701-857-6564 Assign all requested personnel, equipment, and other resources upon arriva Continue to keep track and account for all personnel, equipment, and other resources.
 Designate the need for a Public Information Officer.
 Request and evaluate present and future forecast for damage potential.
-If emergency is too large or lasts longer than 8hrs, request mutual aid the Emergency Operations Center/Emergency Manager.
-(Only the Incident Commander can do this) Plan for relief of responders at the end of the operational period.
+If emergency is too large or lasts longer than 8hrs, request mutual aid the E Operations Center/Emergency Manager.
+(Only the Incident Commander ca n do this) Plan for relief of responders at the end of the operational period.
 Plan for transfer of command.
 Begin initial recovery actions as early as possible.
-Plan for demobilization of all personnel, equipment, and other resources when they are no longer needed.
-Send regular updates to the Emergency Operations Center/Emergency Manager.
+Plan for demobilization of all personnel, equipment, and other resources wl longer needed. nen they are no Send regular updates to the Emergency Operations Center/Emergency Man ager.